chromium/chromium/docs/updater/functional_spec.md

 * Notice above that the temp file contents are prefixed with an UTF-8 Byte Order Mark of `EF BB BF`.
-* For MSI installers, a property will passed to the installer:
+* For MSI installers, a property is passed to the installer:
 `INSTALLERDATA="pathtofile"`.
-* For exe-based installers, as shown above, a command line parameter will be passed to the installer: `--installerdata="pathtofile"`.
+* For exe-based installers, as shown above, a command line parameter is passed to the installer: `--installerdata="pathtofile"`.
-* For Mac installers, an environment variable will be set:
+* For Mac installers, an environment variable is set:
 `INSTALLERDATA="pathtofile"`.
 * Ownership of the temp file is the responsibility of the application installer.
-The updater will not delete this file.
+The updater does not delete this file.
 * This installerdata is not persisted anywhere else, and it is not sent as a part of pings to the update server.